 2. Select the two events you wish to see the conversion rate between

-The results of this query will give you the conversion rate.
-Just like with the graph, you can add filters and group bys to further refine your query, or adjust the date range to see the conversion rates for a specific window.
+The results of this chart will give you the conversion rate.
+Just like with the usage over time chart, you can add filters and group bys to further refine your chart, or adjust the date range to see the conversion rates for a specific window.

 To learn how to use funnels to see how long conversion typically takes, see See how long it takes users to convert.